 - Impressive Sonic Clarity – The definition these deliver is excellent.
 Mids and Highs are especially crisp and clear.
-The meaty 6.5-inch woofer delivers good bass response as well.
+The meaty 6.5-inch woofer delivers a good bass response as well.

 - Ideal for Electronic Instruments – Excellent clarity.
 These are perfect for keyboards and other instruments.

 - Large Sweet Spot – The unfolded AMT diaphragm tweeter delivers a generous sweet spot.
 A big difference when compared with standard 1-inch tweeters.

 - Not The Best Value – The R65 V2 is expensive.
 The value here is not ideal when you compare it with similarly priced speakers.

 The Presonus R65 V2 is unique in this list due to the unfolded AMT diaphragm design.
 This delivers a wide sweet spot and exceptionally accurate response.
 The balance between frequencies is also another strong component.
 These are excellent for precise delivery of mids and highs.

 JBL 306P MkII Review

 - Detailed Soundstage – The 306P MkII has an impressive and broad soundstage.
 Excellent for filling a room with sound.

-- Affordable – While a noticeable jump up in price form the 305P MkII these are still affordable.
+- Affordable – While a noticeable jump up in price from the 305P MkII, these are still affordable.
 Excellent value for money.

 - Good Shielding – This monitor handles external interference well.
 You can leave your phone around or other electronic devices without fear.